Talking with a ghost: semi-virtual coupled levitated oscillators: Discussion

-\paragraph*{Author Contributions} RY carried out experiments and analysed data.
-YR designed and carried out experiments.
-DYS, AS \& JP programmed and characterized the analogue computer.
-QW developed physical models and analysed data.
-JM designed the experiment and conceived of the project.
-RY, YR, QW \& JM wrote the manuscript.
+\paragraph*{Author Contributions} R.Y. carried out experiments and analysed data.
+Y.R. designed and carried out experiments.
+D.Y.S., A.S., and J.D.P. programmed and characterised the analogue computer.
+Q.W. developed the physical models and analysed the data.
+J.M. designed the experiment and conceived of the project.
+R.Y., Y.R., Q.W., and J.M. wrote the~manuscript.

-\paragraph*{Funding} This project was supported by Leverhulme Research Grant RPG-2024-017, and by the European Research Council (ERC) under the EU's Horizon Europe programme (Grant Agreement No. 803277).
+\paragraph*{Funding} This project was supported by Leverhulme Research Grant RPG-2024-017 and~by the European Research Council (ERC) under the EU's Horizon Europe programme (Grant Agreement No. 803277).
 We appreciate support from King's College London through the King's Undergraduate Research Fellow (KURF) scheme.

 \paragraph*{Data Availability} Data will be available on the KORDS service upon publication.

 \paragraph*{Acknowledgments} We appreciate technical assistance from Jessamine Particle.

 \makeatletter [1]{ \appendixname~\csname the#1\endcsname\quad} \makeatother